lishurui0612/caption_scene_dataset/README.md

 # A large-scale vision-language fMRI dataset for multi-modal semantic association

 ---
+## Notes
+We are currently updating a small subset of the released data files to correct file naming and organization issues.
+Some files may be temporarily unavailable during this process and will be re-uploaded after the update is completed.
+We will complete the data update as soon as possible.
+If you need access to the relevant data during this period, please concat lishr2022@shanghaitech.edu.cn.

+---
 ## About
 This repository provides codes for our large-scale fMRI dataset, focusing on four core components: